-Fola Odetola, M.D., M.P.H. is an Assistant Professor in the Division of Critical Care Medicine.
+Fola Odetola, M.D., M.P.H. is an Associate Professor in the Division of Critical Care Medicine.
 His research interests focus on the optimization of health care delivery to critically ill and injured children through process evaluation, including health technology assessment within the pediatric critical care unit, and outcomes assessment.

 Dr. Odetola earned his medical degree MB.CHB from the College of Health-Sciences, Obafemi Awolowo University, Ile-Ife, Nigeria.
 Dr. Odetola’s graduate medical training included pediatric residency at the Children’s Hospital of New Jersey at Newark Beth Israel Medical Center, and Pediatric Critical Care Medicine Fellowship at the University of Michigan.
 He was a Robert Wood Johnson Clinical Scholar at the University of North Carolina at Chapel Hill, where he also obtained a Masters of Public Health degree in Health Care and Prevention.
 He is a graduate of the health services research fellowship in the Division of General Pediatrics at the University of Michigan.